 Length: 105 minutes / 1.75 hours

-One of Dustin Hoffman’s Best Actor Oscars was for the Best Picture winner, Rain Man.
+One of Dustin Hoffman’s Best Actor Oscars was for the Best Picture winner, Rain Man (1988).
 Much like how he could act like a woman in Tootsie, he showed the world that he could also easily portray the autistic savant, Raymond Babbitt.
 And yet, this performance was his second Best Actor win.
-About ten years before Rain Man, Hoffman starred in another Best Picture, this time by the name of Kramer vs. Kramer.
-Now granted, he was already nominated for the award two times before this for The Graduate and Midnight Cowboy.
-It just wasn’t until he starred in the family courtroom drama that is this film that he was formally recognized for his talents.
-If anything, Kramer vs. Kramer shows that Dustin Hoffman can take on characters who really have heart.
+About ten years before Rain Man, Hoffman starred in another Best Picture, this time by the name of Kramer vs. Kramer (1979).
+Granted, he was already nominated for the award two times before this for The Graduate (1967) and Midnight Cowboy (1969).
+It just wasn’t until he starred in this family courtroom drama that he was formally recognized for his talents.
+If anything, Kramer vs. Kramer shows Dustin Hoffman can take on characters who really have heart.

 2 sum it up: 2 films, 2 Dustin Hoffman dramatis personae